Why Choose Natural Birth?

 The term natural birth is usually described as giving birth without pain medication.
 Why would someone choose to forgo pain medication?
 Most women do not choose natural birth to be brave but rather to avoid other medical interventions that occur when choosing pain medication.

-Why do some women choose natural birth?
-Why would you not want an epidural?
-Once you have an epidural, you are stuck in bed with a bladder catheter, heart rate monitor, contraction monitor, blood pressure cuff, IV, and blood oxygen monitor.
-All these are necessary because of the risks of epidural anesthesia.
+For instance, having an epidural means you must also remain in bed with a bladder catheter, heart rate monitor, contraction monitor, blood pressure cuff, IV and blood oxygen monitor.
+These are all necessary due to the risks involved with epidural anesthesia.

 Lower Risk of Cesarean

 One of the risks of epidural, induction, or Pitocin, is the increased chances of cesarean birth.
 Studies show that c-sections happen more often after these interventions.

 Cesareans are forever.
 If you have a cesarean for this baby, you put yourself and your next baby at risk.
 Any future pregnancies will be higher risk because of the scar.
 There is significant clinical discussion about the medical importance of preventing and lowering the c-section rate in first-time mothers.

 If you can feel, you can push.
 Without the sensation, you may have to guess how, when and where to push.

 If You Can’t Feel it, You Don’t Know What it’s Telling You.